Of course, the quality of the product itself and the ingredients should always be taken into account.

 Sucralose has been shown to significantly increase blood sugar levels and increase insulin levels.

-Although there hasn’t been much research directly into the link between Sucralose and acne, it’s well known that artificial sweeteners can trigger hormonal imbalances and skin disorders because of the way they increase insulin levels.
+Although there hasn’t been much research directly into the link between Sucralose and acne, it’s our feeling that artificial sweeteners and sugar are probably not good for acne.

-Generally you want to be taking supplements that use only natural ingredients, and substance such as Sucralose are simply not natural.
+Generally you want to be taking supplements that use only natural ingredients.

 There are many lifestyle and diet factors that could cause acne independently of your pre workout, so it’s always good to bear this in mind.